 In September 1850, as the space situation turned critical, Congress appropriated $100,000 to add new Senate and House wings.
 This massive project doubled the Capitol's original space.
-Lasting 17 years and employing 700 workers, this became one of the largest and most expensive construction projects in nineteenth-century America.
+Lasting 17 years and employing 700 workers, this became one of the largest and most expensive construction projects in 19th-century America.
 No other building could compare in cost, scale, complexity, and richness.

 On January 4, 1859, members of the Senate solemnly proceeded to their new Chamber.
 The next day's New York Herald described the room as light, graceful, and "finely proportioned."
 The iron ceiling contained 21 brilliantly adorned glass panels that emitted light through a skylight in the roof or from gas jets placed just beneath it.
 A special heating and ventilating system was designed to offer year-round comfort.
 The spacious new galleries accommodated up to 600 visitors and for several years made that chamber a popular site for off-hours theatrical events and lecture programs.